abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 particular way of relating and then rolls along with it.
 So we need to make that conscious effort to pull back.

-It's not as if engagement is bad—it's been a wonderful and fruitful time with Luang Por Sumedho here.
+It's not as if engagement is bad---it's been a wonderful and fruitful time with Luang Por Sumedho here.
 But I think it's time to bring the mind back in and ask how we can integrate his inspiring presence into our lives.
 How do we actually live with awakened attention?
 How do we put our day-to-day lives on the line and make them examples of clear knowing, clear seeing?
 This is what he's talking about.
 To hear these words and then carry on with a scattered, miserable existence doesn't really cut it.
 How can we keep recollecting and applying these